bruhtus/bruhtus.github.io/content/posts/lkmp-journey.md

 for the entire mentorship program and that is having a minimum of 5 patches accepted into the linux kernel.
 There's no weekly assignments or something like that.
-As long as you have 5 or more patches accepted during this mentorship program and finish your final report, you can graduate this mentorship program.
+As long as you have 5 or more patches accepted during this mentorship program and finish your final report, you can graduate from this mentorship program.

 Now, here comes the big problem.
 As someone who is completely new to kernel